AU-Master-Thesis/magics/crates/magics/src/api/docs/data_structures/factor_graph.md

 | `interrobot` | `f32` | Weight for inter-robot factors | - |
 | `tracking` | `f32` | Weight for tracking factors | - |

 These weights determine the influence of each factor type on the overall solution.
-Higher weights give more importance to the corresponding factor type.
+Lower weights give more importance to the corresponding factor type, as they result in higher precision (less uncertainty allowed) for that factor.

 ## Message Statistics